UK real estate law is derived from common law and statutory legislation. In relation to the latter, the primary legislation comprises:

 A parent company guarantee (PCG) is also a form of protective security in the event of default on a contract by a contractor controlled by a parent company (or holding company).
 These are particularly helpful when a small contractor is retained who is part of a more financially viable parent company.

 Escrow accounts are also used as holding accounts for construction project funds.
 They are usually set up by a solicitor acting on behalf of one of the parties.
 The terms of the agreement will specify that the payments must be protected, so as to provide security should a party default on payment.

 At the commencement of a construction project, a number of consents and approvals are required, whether in relation to planning or building regulations.
-During the course of the work, various inspections are undertaken to ensure compliance with the requisite consents/approvals prior to obtaining a completion certificate from the local authority, and also in relation to health and safety in accordance with the Construction (Design and Management) (CDM) Regulations 2015.
+During the work, various inspections are undertaken to ensure compliance with the requisite consents/approvals prior to obtaining a completion certificate from the local authority and, in relation to health and safety, in accordance with the Construction (Design and Management) (CDM) Regulations 2015.
 The requisite insurance policies must also be in place prior to inhabitation.

-Sale of real estate is exempt from VAT unless the seller has opted to tax the land and buildings.
-Most new-build commercial properties will attract standard-rate VAT at 20%.
+The sale of real estate is exempt from VAT unless the seller has opted to tax the land and buildings.
+Most new-build commercial properties will attract a standard-rate VAT of 20%.

-Business rates will be payable on the occupation of a business premises, eg:
+Business rates will be payable on the occupation of business premises, such as: